swiftxp-hub/spt-show-me-the-money/README.md

 #### Support for 3.11.x

 I will try to continue supporting SPT 3.11.x as long as the SPT team supports this version.
 However, I cannot promise this 100%.
 Support will be limited to bug fixes and minor adjustments.

+### FAQ

+**Last update of the FAQ:** November 13, 2025
+**FAQ SMTM version:** 2.5.0

+- **How do I install SMTM?**
+  - Simply extract the two folders from the `.zip` or `.7z` file into the folder where you installed SPT.
+A more detailed explanation can be found in the mod's description.

+- **How do I configure SMTM?**
+  - Press F12 or F1.
+This will open the BepInEx Configurator, where you should find SMTM and all its configurable features.

+- **Is there a quick-sell addon?**
+  - Yes, it is.
+Please have a look at the "Addon" tab on the mod page.

+- **No price information is shown in the tooltip.
+What can I do?**
+  - Double-check that SMTM is installed correctly.
+If you're unsure, reinstall it.
+Check the mod's description for detailed installation instructions.
+  - Avoid using WinRAR to extract `.7z` files.
+It has been known to occasionally corrupt extracted files.

+- **No flea market prices are shown in the tooltip.
+What can I do?**
+  - By default, flea market prices are only visible once you’ve unlocked the flea market (level requirement).
+    - You can force SMTM to always display flea market prices by enabling the "Always show flea market price" option in the BepInEx Configurator.
+  - Double-check that SMTM is installed correctly.
+If flea market prices aren’t showing, it usually indicates that the server component of SMTM is not installed correctly.
+Refer to the mod's description for installation instructions.

+- **I get SSL connection errors with this mod.
+How can I fix this?**
+  - While it's not impossible, it's highly unlikely that SMTM is responsible for these SSL connection errors.
+Tarkov's SSL connection issues can have many causes — Live Tarkov experiences these problems as well.
+Unfortunately, the potential causes are so varied that they go beyond the scope of support I can provide in this FAQ.
+The SPT Discord might be a better place to seek help.

+- **The flea market prices displayed may differ slightly from the actual average flea market prices.
+How can I fix this?**
+  - Some degree of inaccuracy is to be expected.
+There are several reasons for this:
+    - SMTM shows the flea market price aimed at achieving a 100% sell chance, not necessarily the average price.
+In SPT 4.0.4 and SMTM 2.5.0, the achievable flea market price is often slightly higher than the average price.
+    - SMTM is designed to keep the load on the SPT server low.
+As such, only one request is sent every 5 minutes (and only when not in raid) to update the average flea market prices that SMTM uses to calculate the displayed price.
+A lot can happen in those 5 minutes that influences the flea market price: new offers are created by the SPT server, offers expire, you buy or sell items on the flea market, or mods like "Live Flea Prices" update the price database.
+These many factors can cause discrepancies in the displayed flea prices.
+While it’s not perfect, experience shows that SMTM’s calculations are usually accurate enough.
+    - The “Live Flea Prices” mod can sometimes cause sharp fluctuations in prices.
+However, the mod itself is not to blame.
+The live flea market can often be unpredictable, especially when BSG makes changes that suddenly cause previously unwanted items to become highly sought after.
+Similarly, trolls can also influence the live flea market.
+These fluctuations can sometimes be reflected in the offers created by the SPT server.
+SMTM is designed to ensure that the displayed price still represents a 100% chance of sale, but this is not always guaranteed.

+- **The displayed flea market prices differ greatly from what I would expect.**
+  - First, please check your settings for SMTM, SPT/SVM, and other mods that may influence prices.
+  - If you're sure that SMTM has a problem, please leave a comment.
+Providing details is greatly appreciated:
+    - Which item(s)?
+    - What flea market price is displayed?
+    - What flea market price did you expect?
+    - Screenshots and logs can be very helpful.

+- **Armor with installed plates is the same value as without plates.
+Why?**
+  - SPT 4.0.4 does not take plates into account when calculating its chance to buy an offer you created.
+As a result, you receive the same amount of money for an armor with installed plates as you would for armor without plates.
+This behavior is mirrored by SMTM.
+Ergo, the same flea market price is displayed for both armors.
+However, SMTM 2.5.0 introduced the feature to display the value of the installed armor plates.
+It is expected that SPT 4.0.5 or later will take plates into account, and I will amend SMTM to reflect this change.

 {.endtabset}